p1utoze/awesome-installation/nvidia/nvidia-docker.md

 sudo systemctl restart docker

-## Next Steps
+## **Next Steps**
 Install an NVIDIA GPU Driver if you do not already have one installed.
-You can install a driver by using the package manager for your distribution, but other installation methods, such as downloading a .run file intaller, are available.
+You can install a driver by using the package manager for your distribution, but other installation methods, such as downloading a .run file installer, are available.
+You can check out the [Nvidia for Ubuntu](nvidia-ubuntu.md) in this repository.
 Refer to the NVIDIA Driver Installation Quickstart Guide for more information.

-## Running a Sample Workload
+## **Running a Sample Workload**
-Running a Sample Workload with Docker
+### Running a Sample Workload with Docker
 After you install and configure the toolkit and install an NVIDIA GPU Driver, you can verify your installation by running a sample workload.

 Run a sample CUDA container: